As a new parent, this blog post should help provide a lot of insights into parenting for first-time parents like you.

 When it gets tough remember, “This too shall pass”.

-20) Learn your baby’s cues, when they are fussy, tired etc. Teach your spouse about it so you both know when to do what.
+17) Learn your baby’s cues, when they are fussy, tired etc. Teach your spouse about it so you both know what to do.

 Every child is unique and will learn things on their own time.